-But upsells can also be a bad thing if they confuse customers and devalue the actual product.
+But upsells can also be bad if they confuse customers and devalue the product.
 This is where FatCow fails.

 They offer upsells in checkout and in their backend.
 Instead of complementing their services, they overlap with key features.
 Several also come pre-checked (I almost bought Google Apps for no reason).

-As I mentioned in the pros section, FatCow does have a simple and straightforward backend.
+As mentioned in the pros section, FatCow has a simple and straightforward backend.
 However, it’s also a custom backend (not cPanel).
 This means that if you are looking for more advanced functionality or are already used to cPanel at a previous host – you’ll find FatCow’s backend to be annoying.

 Like their performance and customer support – it’s not bad, but it’s also not great either.
 Their service would be much better with a cPanel backend instead of their custom setup.